cabforum/cabforum.org/content/posts/2018/2018-08-23-2018-08-23-minutes-of-ca-b-forum-teleconference.md

 1. Nomination Period for CABF Chair has closed.
 Discussion period runs through Aug.
 30. Voting runs Aug.
 30 to Sept.
 6.

 1. Nomination Period for CABF Vice Chair has opened and runs through Sept.
-6. Nominees can be listed at /wiki/Officer%20Elections.
+6. Nominees can be listed athttps://frozen.cabforum.org/Officer%20Elections.

 1. Admission of Sony.
 Discussion postponed until full application packet has been received.

 1. Governance Change WG.
 A ballot will be introduced to extend term of Chair and Vice Chair to November 1.

 1. Ballot Discussion.
 Voting period for ballot FORUM-1 to establish Infrastructure WG is underway.
 There have been problems with the listserv.
-Members are advised to check the archives at /pipermail/public/2018-August/thread.html to confirm that vote has been received.
+Members are advised to check the archives athttps://lists.cabforum.org/pipermail/public/2018-August/thread.html to confirm that vote has been received.

 1. Any Other Business.
 None.